Thang Nguyen 555

 Will this river-barge be sea-worthy?

-How long would it take to get to destination X from Pier 5, wherever X was?
+How long would it take to get to destination X from Pier 5 dock, wherever X was?

-And most of all, how much and with what currency exchange/interest rates are we going to live on?
+And most of all, how much and with what currency exchange/interest rates are we going to live on when/if all got there in one piece?

 Luckily for them, math was math, wherever one goes.

-Suddenly jerked forward, we stopped daydreaming.
-The future had reached back like a thousand-years-old sleeping giant after its afternoon nap.
+Suddenly jerked forward, I stopped daydreaming.
+The future had reached back like a thousand-years-old sleeping giant after an afternoon nap.
 Our self-initiated Operation Passage officially began.

-Paris of the Orient, Hotel Majestic and sister’s bank grew smaller then eventually out of sight.
+Paris of the Orient, Hotel Majestic and my sister’s bank facing out at ben Van Don grew smaller and slowly out of sight.

 “And Phai Song” …No, you must live (to raise up the children, let me die)